 With around 500 students, St Chad’s remains Durham’s smallest college; though over the years it has had proportionately more postgraduates than any other college.
 Currently, over 20% of the students at St Chad’s are reading for research and taught Master’s and PhD levels.
 The College also has a number of postgraduate education (PGCE) students every year.

 St Chad’s has recently expanded its postgraduate provision, and is looking to further improve the postgraduate facilities.
-In 2001, the College founded Trinity Hall, refurbishing a spacious 35 room Victorian building, and equipping it with 22 en-suite rooms (and 3 with shared facilities), as well as providing lodgings for the Principal’s family.
+In 2001, the College founded Trinity Hall, refurbishing a spacious 35 room Victorian building, and equipping it with 22 en-suite rooms (and 3 with shared facilities).
 By most accounts, it remains the best self-catering postgraduate accommodation in Durham, located just across the river from Durham Cathedral.

 ‘As a postgrad, Chad’s was an obvious choice.
 I wanted an academic community where you can actually talk about what you’re studying without apologizing.
 I wanted other postgrads around, but I also wanted to get to know academics who had research in their blood: that way, if all else failed, I could ask for a transfusion to finish the PhD!’ – PhD student

 The main part of the College sits across the street from the Cathedral.
 Main College building, and the other various College residences, together house around 180 undergraduates plus around a dozen postgraduates in catered accommodation (catered in term-time: outside of term there are numerous kitchenettes to allow for self-catering).